kingstondoesit/Nodemailer-Client/README.md

-# Nodemailer Client Service
+# What is this?

-A simple email-sending service using [Nodemailer](https://www.npmjs.com/package/nodemailer), designed to work with Gmail SMTP.
+Nodemailer Client is a simple email-sending service using [Nodemailer](https://www.npmjs.com/package/nodemailer), designed to work with Gmail SMTP.
 It allows you to send customized HTML emails and handles errors efficiently by logging them using an event emitter.

 ## Features